digital-asset/docs.daml.com/docs/3.1/docs/json-api/v1/index.rst

 ----------------

 Unlike the previous stand-alone JSON API, the built-in version does not have a query store.
-If you need persistent storage for your JSON API client application, please configure a PQS instance.
+If you need persistent storage for your JSON API client application, configure a PQS instance.
 For setup instructions, see the `PQS documentation <https://docs.daml.com/query/pqs-user-guide.html>`__.

 .. _json-api-access-tokens-v1: